erseux/kth-qa/README.md

 - ``make start``

 ## How to search
-- If you just want to test the search functionality, you can search for "test"
+- If you just want to test the UI functionality, you can search for "test"
 - You can also define your own test searchs in test_queries.json